Constables in the United States: Louisiana

 In Louisiana, constables are traditionally elected in each voting ward, which is a subdivision of a parish.
 Constables are peace officers and have full powers of arrest, stop and search within their ward.
 Some voting wards that are in large towns have a marshal instead of a constable, and these marshals serve the same role as a constable, although marshals are generally more pro-active in law enforcement matters.
 Not all large towns have the position of marshal though, as the City of Baton Rouge has a city constable.
 Constables in Louisiana are generally responsible for keeping the peace in the ward.
 They are paid a small monthly salary for their service.

 Maine

 Constables in Maine are appointed by municipalities and are special police officers and also defined as law enforcement officers in Maine legislation.
 Constables are appointed to 1-year terms by local municipalities.
 Constables, depending on the terms of their appointment, may have full or limited peace officer powers, and may or may not have the authority to carry a firearm open or concealed.

 Besides any general law enforcement authority they may possess, constables serve papers, process, writs and warrants for the district court.

 Massachusetts

 The jurisdiction of constables in Massachusetts is in most cases limited to the cities and towns in which they are appointed or elected, with limited exceptions and they usually serve civil process.
+Constables may be employed by a municipality (usually via an election) or by a private entity (though they are still "appointed" by municipalities in the latter case).
+Massachusetts constables historically held extensive law enforcement powers and modern Massachusetts law enforcement is considered to derive their powers from the office of the constable.